Baseball gathers behind home plate to honor Hammerin’ Hank

 Van Poppel didn’t do much in the big leagues, finishing with a 40-52 record.
 Jones spent his entire career with the Braves and was inducted into Cooperstown in 2018.

-Jones said he once asked Aaron — who played in an era which dominating pitchers such as Sandy Koufax, Bob Gibson and Juan Marichal — if he was ever intimidated at the plate.
+Jones said he once asked Aaron – who played in an era with dominating pitchers such as Sandy Koufax, Bob Gibson and Juan Marichal – if he was ever intimidated at the plate.

 According to former Braves third baseman, Aaron could be summed up in one word.